krutik2377/krutik2377/README.md

 ### <div align="center">
 I'm Krutik, a Software developer 👨‍💻, Creating bugs since 2018 🚀</div>

-- ⚡ Fun fact: Today, NASA still uses programs that are dated in the 70s for their spacecraft (❁´◡`❁).
+- ⚡ Fun fact: Today, NASA still uses programs that are out-dated in the 70s for their spacecraft (❁´◡`❁).

 <br/>